jsquyres/ompi/docs/general-notes.rst

 An MPI "extensions" framework is included in Open MPI, but is not enabled by default.

-:doc:`See the Open MPI API Extensions </extensions>` section for more information on compiling and using MPI extensions.
+:doc:`See the Open MPI-specific features </features>` section for more information on compiling and using MPI extensions.